New York Fashion Week Opens With Call To Vote From Jill Biden - UrduPoint

 While marketing themselves on open-mindedness, major brands typically stay away from political squabbles in the United States, out of fear of being targeted by one camp or the other.

-One counterexample was in February 2017, shortly after former US president Donald Trump was elected.
-That year New York Fashion week took a much more pointed tone against the Republican billionaire, with several shows decrying his immigration policies and defending abortion and women's healthcare.
+But one notable counterexample was in February 2017, shortly after former president Trump was elected.
+That year, New York Fashion week took a much more pointed tone against the Republican billionaire, with several shows decrying his immigration policies and defending abortion and women's healthcare.

 "We're in New York," he continued, referencing the city's status as a Democratic stronghold, "and we're in fashion."

-But beside him, designer Joy Gryson said she's worried about the freedom of "any woman, person of color, LGBTQ (people)."
+Beside him, designer Joy Gryson said she was worried about the freedom of "any woman, person of color, LGBTQ (people)."

 Recent Stories